Trooper survives after dramatic crash caught on video

 The Utah Highway Patrol released dramatic dashcam video of the moment a trooper was struck by a vehicle on a highway.
-The trooper survived.
+The trooper survived, and now he's saying of the driver involved, "She's not to be vilified."

 Sgt.
 Cade Brenchley, a second generation trooper, was walking along a highway in Sardine Canyon, Utah on Sunday when the accident occurred.
 He had been responding to cars that had slid off the roadway due to winter weather.